Polished Concrete Benchtops?

 Posted: Jan 25 2019

 Making benchtops from concrete?
-Yes, sounds a little strange.
+Yes, sounds a little strange to some maybe.
 Not the kind of material that you would think of when selecting a benchtop.
 Hey but it's a great choice!
 It's durable, reasonably cheap and quite easy to make, plus, it looks great when finished!
 There's just no limit to your creativity

 Firstly, you'll need to make a mould for the concrete.
 Melamine boards or chipboards with a very smooth finish would be ideal to use to construct the mould.
 The mould can be in any shape or size, but keep in mind that the weight of the finished piece has got to be light enough for two people to carry.
 So, it is best to limit each section to a weight that two people can lift comfortably, but don’t make the mistake of making it too thin.